Traditional Indian Curry

-- Cut the tofu into cubes, mix with about half the seasoning and the rest of the olive oil, and let it marinate to soak up the flavor (this takes 30-60 minutes).
+- Cut the tofu into cubes, mix with about half the seasoning, and the rest of the olive oil, and leave it to marinade (this takes 30-60 minutes).

-- Fry the onion until golden brown.
+- After your tofu has marinated, fry the onion until golden brown.
 When the onion is almost ready, add the garlic to the pan and stir.

 - Add the tofu and fry for a minute.

-- Add the tomatoes, tomato paste and other spices, and stir.
+- Add the tomatoes, tomato paste, and the rest of your seasoning, and stir.